 Scott Decker fell in love with writing code in college.
-He had a brief foray as a mechanical engineer before taking a job at Pariveda Solutions in Dallas, TX in 2013.
+He had a brief foray as a mechanical engineer before becoming a software consultant.
 He blogs here, tweets here, and is emailed here.
 You can also find him on LinkedIn.
 If he’s not writing code, he’s probably exploring the closest mountain range with his wife and dog.

 Why This ME Became a Software Consultant